chgibb/PHATDocs/docs/docs/releases/0.1.0/inputtingFiles.md

 ![PHAT Input Button](https://chgibb.github.io//PHATDocs/docs/latest/InputButton.png)

 # Read Files
 PHAT's purpose is to make it easier to work with read files (```.fastq```) and reference sequences (```.fasta```, ```.fa```, etc); as such all aspects of PHAT revolve around these files.
 To input read files into PHAT, click "INPUT" on the toolbar.
-In the input window, click "Browse".
+In the input window, click "BROWSE".
 By default, the file picker will only show you read files.
 After selecting read files to input, there may be a delay before they appear in the input window.
 PHAT will only do one task at a time.
 If you are doing other things with PHAT, inputting the files will wait until those other tasks have finished.

 ![PHAT Input Reads](https://chgibb.github.io//PHATDocs/docs/latest/InputReads.png)
 ![PHAT Input Browse Reads](https://chgibb.github.io//PHATDocs/docs/latest/InputBrowseReads.png)